How to Dissolve a Corporation in California?

 Further, you need to file a certificate of dissolution with the Secretary of State (SOS).
 The certificate of dissolution shall include the following information:

-• a statement that the resolution was made by shareholders representing at least 50% of the voting power;
+- A statement that shareholders representing at least 50% of the voting power made the resolution.

-• an assurance that all the debts are paid in full with no deficiency, as well as the corporation does not incur any liability;
+- An assurance that the corporation pays all debts in full with no deficiency and does not incur any liability.

-The form of the certificate can be found in the official website of SOS.
-The certificate must be submitted by via email or in person.
+The official website of SOS provides the form of the certificate.
+You must submit the certificate via email or in person.
 Thereupon the corporate powers, rights, and privileges of the corporation ceases.
 The Secretary of State notifies the Franchise Tax Board of the dissolution.

 Get Help for Voluntary Dissolution for a California Corporation